CodeFromAnywhere/typerepo/modules/collect-static-assets/README.md

 for static, we need to turn it into something similar, but we need to guarantee no file collisions. simple!

 we can just take the project-relative file path of the asset, and put it in /public/images in next.js. the final url of the asset in public next.js then becomes `images/[path/to/asset.jpg]`

-## 📄 findStaticAssets (exported const)

-Returns the absolute paths of all static assets (embeds and links) in a markdown file of which the path is provided.
   </details>